copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used with shotguns or sniper rifles.

 ## Hard Target
-+5 Dodge per enemy you see, up to +30.
++5 dodge per enemy you see, up to +30.
 * Units visible at squadsight ranges do not confer bonus.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Haywire Protocol
 Use your GREMLIN to shutdown or control an enemy robot.
-* Success chance is based on a contest of your Hack and target's Hack Defense.
+* Success chance is based on a contest of your hack and target's hack defense.
 * Shutdown stuns the target for 2 actions.
 * Control Enemy controls the target for {% HAYWIRE_PROT_CONTROL_TURNS %} turns.
 * {% AP1 ET %}